Kgsolsa/cloudflare-comments-system-vibe-coded/README.md

 # Blog Comment System

 A complete, self-hosted comment system built with Cloudflare Workers and D1 database.
 Perfect for static blogs, Jekyll sites, Hugo sites, or any website that needs comment functionality without relying on third-party services.
+Made with ❤️ by Compyle Agent and Kurippusu-kun  feel free to use this  and star this repo 😄

 ## Features